suvasishm/pyspark-in-jupyter/README.md

 You will be redirected to http://localhost:8888/tree

-## Note: So far what I've done, can be acieved quickly using the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html)
+### Note: So far what I've done, can be achieved quickly using the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html)

 #### Start a container with the Notebook server listening on port 8888
 ```